This article has links to products and services we love, which we may make commission from.

 If this is your first time going to Tenerife, scroll to the bottom to read our essential information section, which includes accommodation, getting around, what to expect and how to stay safe.

-Things to do in Tenerife South/Tenerife Sur
+Things to Do in Tenerife South/Tenerife Sur

 1. Relax at one of the Beaches